Zac McGraw

-Zac McGraw (born June 8, 1997) is an American professional soccer player who plays as a defender for Major League Soccer club Portland Timbers.
+Zachery Louis McGraw (born June 8, 1997) is a professional soccer player who plays as a defender for Major League Soccer team Portland Timbers.
+Born in the United States, he plays for the Canada national team.

 Youth and college

-McGraw played as part of the USSDA academy side FC Golden State, before playing college soccer at the United States Military Academy in 2016.
+McGraw played as part of the USSDA academy side FC Golden State, graduated from West High School (Torrance, California) in 2015, before playing college soccer at the United States Military Academy in 2016.
 McGraw made 68 appearances for the Black Knights over four seasons, scoring a single goal and tallying 9 assists.
 McGraw, who was a four-time First Team All-Patriot League honoree and earned two USCA First Team All-Northeast Region recognition's in 2017 and 2018, and was named a 2019 USCA Third Team All-Northeast Region honoree.
+McGraw's younger cousin, Octavia, was a collegiate goalkeeper at Ottawa University in Arizona.
+His wife, Kaitlin, was a defender and captain for Long Beach State University.
+Their son, Trey, was born January 28, 2025.

-Professional career
+Club career

 On January 13, 2020, McGraw was drafted 68th overall in the 2020 MLS SuperDraft by Portland Timbers.
 He became the first ever Army player drafted in MLS history.
 McGraw signed with the Timbers on June 22, 2020.

 McGraw made his first appearance for Portland on May 1, 2021, starting in a 4–1 loss to FC Dallas.
+He scored his first MLS goal for Portland on September 1, 2022, netting the game-winner in a 2–1 victory over Austin FC.